 Where: 849 Avenue of the Americas

-Last but not least on our list is Victor’s Cafe who stays true to their motto of “Extraordinary Cuban Cuisine.
+Last but not least on our list is Victor’s Cafe which stays true to its motto of “Extraordinary Cuban Cuisine.
 Awesome Cocktails.
 Great Vibe.”
-The interior is decorated with vibrant murals and plants that truly bring you into another world.
+The interior is decorated with vibrant murals and plants that genuinely bring you into another world.
 Their menu is full of Cuban classics like Pollo Manigua (Cuban adobo roasted bone-in air-chilled chicken breast, sweet potato purée, watercress salad, Cuban mojo vinaigrette) and Lechón Asado (Traditional roast pig marinated 24 hours, slowly roasted overnight in Cuban style mojo, garlic mojo yucca, moros).
 Don’t forget about their mojito and sangria list too!

 Where: 236 W 52nd St